 7 ways to get the most out of small living spaces

-6. Create a cohesive, unified space by using complimentary colours throughout on walls, floors, and furniture.
+Using complimentary colours throughout on walls, floors, and furniture can make your space seem bigger.
 For a light and airy feel, it’s best to use a neutral palette.
 Pops of colour here and there can provide added interest and not overwhelm an area.

-7. Avoid clutter, and tidy and clean regularly.
 If you’re downsizing or love collecting things, now’s the time to seriously consider what you actually need (not want).
 Donate or remove items you haven’t used in the past year.
-Curate knickknacks by rotating your collection, like museums and art galleries do.
+Curate knickknacks by rotating your collection, as museums and art galleries do.
 Clean and tidy your place at least every two weeks.
 The less stuff you have, the quicker and easier this is to achieve.